A list of the best gifts for writers that aren’t your average present.

 I guess you realize Christmas is fast approaching.
 Are you having problems finding the best gift for writers for the one in your life?

 No two writers are the same, so the gift you pick should be unique as well.
-Just any old gift card won’t do.
+Just any old gift card won’t do so you’re probably looking for unique gifts for writers, right?
 You want a literary gift to show your favorite writer that you put a lot of thought into his or her gift.

-Join me on this fun list of the best gifts for writers on any occasion.
+Join me on this fun list of cool gifts for writers for any occasion.
 This post was really fun to create, and I hope you find something great to give your favorite writer.

 Now I know what you’re thinking.
 Writers are generally book lovers but books are common gifts, right?
 Oh, but this one is.